 A new, user-friendly system is needed to make this process smoother and simpler for employees to be a part of and be much more convenient than it currently is.

 It used to be that work IT and support were so much better than what we had at home.
 I'm sure we can all remember some relative or parent proudly coming home with some wonder of technology which they had "borrowed from work", to the amazement of the family.

 Nowadays this has completely changed, each of us carries a super-computer in our pocket in the form of a personal smart-phone, and uses the beautiful seamless "omnichannel" services provided by every retailer, from tech-giants like Amazon or Apple to luxury brands like Burberry or even high street names like Argos.
 With each of them, whenever you place an order you are presented with a wealth of information about where your item can be collected, or when it will arrive, down to what your driver's name will be (and probably what star-sign he is).

 So it has become ever more frustrating for office workers to experience the "black-hole of IT" where every time you order IT equipment it disappears into a mist without any information on how the order is progressing, or how you will eventually collect your item.
 Even once you have been told you can collect your equipment, you then have to play the well-known game of "Hunt for the IT Guy" - trying to track down your one and only IT support guy, who apparently has your item locked away in a cupboard somewhere, as he wanders around the office fixing other problems, or worst still, is always on lunch when you use your lunch break to go get the item.

 The answer - automation

-One of the things that each of the above issue have in common is that - at some point - they rely on a human touch point in the process of getting anything done.
+One of the things that each of the above issues has in common is that - at some point - they rely on a human touchpoint in the process of getting anything done.

 Smart Lockers present an ideal solution to the current IT problems.